Moustafa-Mohammed/leadbull-website/README.md

 # Leadbull Website

 Welcome to the Leadbull Website repository.
-This project is a web-based application designed to [briefly describe the purpose of the website, e.g., "provide marketing services, lead generation solutions, etc."].
+This project is a website task to be submitted to the LeadBull comapny as part of onboarding process for a Frontend Developer position.

 ## Table of Contents